 The options are endless, and I truly believe there is an option out there for you!
-For further detail into the three most basic massage types I offer (Swedish, Deep Tissue, and Integrated) and which may benefit you, read here.
+For further detail into the massage types I offer, see here.

 Being that massage therapy is noninvasive, there are few contraindications (reasons to NOT get a massage), but here are some of the most common ones: